willfindlay/honors-thesis/thesis/thesis.md

 # test without ebpH for one week
 sudo bpfbench -d 1w base-results.log
 ```
+-->

+In order to eliminate outliers, we exclude any results more than 3 standard deviations from the mean.
+Outliers may be
+caused by a number of factors (since the measurements are for the entire system over an arbitrary period of time),
+although one common explanation would be blocking system calls taking an inordinate amount of time to finish,
+resulting in highly irregular execution times.
+Simple system calls (e.g. system calls with an execution time
+of less than about $3\mu$s) offer the best measure of overhead caused by ebpH, and so will be the focus
+here. \autoref{bronte_7day} and \autoref{bronte_7day_graph} present the top 20 most frequent system calls
+with execution time of less than $3\mu$s from the `bronte-7day` dataset.

 \begin{table}
     \caption{Top 20 most frequent system calls with base times of under 3$\mu$s from the \code{bronte-7day}